MicrosoftDocs/Dynamics-365-Operations.nb-no/financials/cash-bank-management/set-up-advanced-bank-reconciliation-import-process.md

 ---

-# Definere importprosess for avansert bankavstemming
+# <a name="set-up-the-advanced-bank-reconciliation-import-process"></a>Definere importprosess for avansert bankavstemming
-<a id="set-up-the-advanced-bank-reconciliation-import-process" class="xliff"></a>

 [!include[banner](../includes/banner.md)]